A-B Tech, Local Agencies Look For Law Enforcement Applicants

 A-B Tech offers the Basic Law Enforcement Training course, or BLET, which is required to become an officer in North Carolina.

-“This course is designed to provide the student, the graduate, with the basic knowledge, skills and abilities that would allow them to function effectively as an inexperienced law enforcement officer in North Carolina,” McNeely said.
+“This course is designed to provide the student, the graduate, with the basic knowledge, skills, and abilities that would allow them to function effectively as an inexperienced law enforcement officer in North Carolina,” McNeely said.

 According to McNeely, A-B Tech is seeing declining enrollment numbers for the training course, which can lead to fewer applicants at local departments.
-Nineteen A-B Tech students will complete the training course Nov.
+Nineteen A-B Tech students will complete the training course on Nov.
 17. Another session will begin after the first of the year.

 “Several programs in Western North Carolina didn’t even have enough student interest to hold classes, and we’re seeing similar challenges here,” McNeely said.